nhsengland/datascience/docs/our_work/cvd_pathways.md

 A summary of our pipeline data-flow is shown in the figure below.

-![Simplified overview of the CVD Pathways ETL data pipeline.](../images/cvd_pathways_pipeline_overview.png)
+![Simplified overview of the CVD Pathways ETL data pipeline.](../images/cvd_pathways_pipeline_overview.png) *Figure: Simplified overview of the CVD Pathways ETL data pipeline.*

 The process involved several key stages:
 1.  **Extraction:** Accessing and extracting pseudonymised data from the various source systems (e.g., CVDPREVENT, Civil registrations of deaths, SUS hospitalisations).